Walking the Hall with Tony Oliva: watching, listening as baseball history comes to life

 Zoilo Versalles, shortstop and 1965 MVP, and Oliva were part of a display featuring that first Twins' World Series team.
 He has referred to Zoilo as his "brother" from those early times with the Twins.

-A half-hour later, Tony was looking at a collection of World Series rings from winning teams and said of 1965: "Nothing to celebrate.
+A half-hour later, Tony was looking at a collection of World Series rings from winning teams and said of losing Game 7 in 1965: "Nothing to celebrate.
 You're like the vice president.
 You have nothing to do."

 Oliva had seen a photo of Sandy Koufax earlier on the tour and said, "There's that guy," in honor of Sandy's 2-0 complete-game win over the Twins in 1965's Game 7.